 The University’s Emergency Operations Centers are located as follows:

 Rose Hill – The Safety & Security Office in Thebaud Annex.

 Lincoln Center – McMahon Hall ground floor Residential Life Offices.

 Westchester Campus – Safety and Security Office, Main Floor.

 The E.O C. will attempt to provide faculty and students with the most current, accurate information possible.
 The specific type of event will dictate whether it is most appropriate to “shelter in place”, move students to designated campus buildings, or to follow evacuation plans determined by the NYC Office of Emergency Management.
-Faculty may be requested to accompany their students to the campus “shelter in place” locations.
+Faculty may be requested to accompany their students if movement to other campus buildings or evacuation becomes necessary.
 The Safety & Security Department will monitor events, transportation and traffic to assist our faculty, students and staff.
 In the event of an emergency event during class, faculty will be requested to provide an attendance list and have it delivered to the appropriate Emergency Operations Center.